 Biomass produces baseload electricity.
 It is not reliant on the sun, wind or water movement.

-Biomass is a renewable carbon neutral resource.
+Biomass is a renewable, carbon-neutral resource.

 Biomass can help the state meet its renewable energy (required by SB 100 legislation) and greenhouse-gas emissions reduction (set by SB 32 legislation) goals.